 Asylum Aid has a particular focus on the protection needs of women and unaccompanied children.

-- We will improve the quality of legal advice in the sector through our information service and training
+We will improve the quality of legal advice in the sector

 Asylum Aid co-ordinates the online Refugee Legal Group, through which more than 800 experts share ideas and good practice in asylum law.
-We also produce Women's Asylum News each month, which covers the latest legal and political developments that affect women seeking asylum.
+We also produce Asylum News and Women’s Asylum News, which cover the latest legal and political developments that affect people seeking asylum.